hwangbro/test/README.md

 ### Updating your local copy
 * The first thing you should do when you want to start on a new change is to create a new branch in your repo.
-In Git, branches are effectively a pointer to a snapshot of your changes.
+In Git, branches allow you to contain related sets of changes so they can be suggested as a group.
 When you want to add a new feature or fix a bug - no matter how big or how small - you should spawn a new branch to encapsulate your changes.
 * First, we want to make sure our repo has the latest version of the original copy.
 Enter the command `git fetch upstream main` in your Git Bash shell.
     * You should be prompted with a window to sign in to your GitHub account.
 Click `Sign in with your browser` and log in.

 ### Creating a new branch
-* For every feature or bug fix or chnage that we want to work on, we want to create a new branch to separate this work from anything unrelated.
+* For every feature, bug fix, or chnage that we want to work on, we want to create a new branch to separate this work from anything unrelated.
-    * For example, we would want separate branches for adding a route, or fixing typos, or deleting outdated manip pages.
+    * For example, we would want separate branches for adding a route, fixing typos, and/or deleting outdated manip pages.
-* To create a new branch.
-Enter the command `git checkout upstream/main -b YOUR_BRANCH_NAME`, where your branch name can be anything you want to call it.
+* To create a new branch, enter the command `git checkout upstream/main -b YOUR_BRANCH_NAME`, where your branch name can be anything you want to call it.
+    * It's common to group branches as `feature` or `bugfix`
-    * For example, I usually name my branches something related to the change I'm working on.
-If I'm updating a beginner guide, I might call it `beginner`.
+    * For example, if I'm updating a beginner guide for Yellow NSC I might call it `feature/beginner-ynsc`, but if I'm fixing spelling in gold glitchless I might call it `bugfix/gold-glitchless-spelling`
 * To see a list of your current branches, you can use the command `git branch -l`.
 * In order to switch between branches, you can use the command `git checkout <branch_name>`
 * Now that we're here, you can start making changes to the route files you downloaded locally.